List of Golf Terms and Phrases in English: Essential Vocabulary for Players and Fans

 Dynamic Golf Shot Names: From Drives to Pitches that Impress

-Basic List of Golf Words
+Basic List of Golf Words: Golf Ball

 Knowing the rules and how to use golf terminology correctly is important for understanding the game, playing fairly, and having fun.
+Understanding the rules of golf, as established by governing bodies like the USGA and R&A, is essential for fair play and proper etiquette on the course.

 Here’s a list of basic golf terms to get you started: